On this page

 Configuration: UpdateChannel (stable/beta) is stored in AppSettings.
 An optional GitHub API key raises the rate limit from 60 to 5,000 requests/hour.

 Key types: UpdateState, AvailableUpdate, UpdateChannel in replay-control-core/src/update.rs.
+HTTP polling, asset download, and available.json fs helpers in replay-control-core-server/src/update.rs (gated on http).
 Server functions in replay-control-app/src/server_fns/.
-Background logic in replay-control-app/src/api/background.rs.
+App-side orchestration (24h timer, SSE broadcast, systemctl restart of the running service) in replay-control-app/src/api/background.rs.
 UI in replay-control-app/src/pages/updating.rs and replay-control-app/src/pages/settings.rs.

 Internationalization